kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 ## Usage

-Once you install the plugin, you should review the `webpack.config.js` file and the transpiler configuration files both to understand what the scripts will do and to verify that the paths and settings are as you desire.
+Once you install the plugin, you should review the `webpack.config.js` and `webpack.common.js` files and the transpiler configuration files both to understand what the scripts will do and to verify that the paths and settings are as you desire.
 While the configuration will generally work as-is for a simple project, it is impossible to make a one-config-fits-all configuration.
+Unless otherwise unable, you should make changes in `webpack.config.js` (see `webpack.common.js` for overrideable structures).

 Second, you need to determine your project structure.
 The plugin automatically recognizes two structures: `sibling` (or, internal) and `external`.
 The sibling structure expects your ES2015+/TypeScript code to be in a folder that is a sibling of the `www/js` folder (`www/es` for ES2015+, and `www/ts` for TypeScript).
 The external structure expects your code to be in a folder separate from `www` (by default, `www.src`).
 In the latter structure, ES2015+ code lives in `www.src/es` and TypeScript code lives in `www.src/ts`.